Reports

 | modified_date | Modified Date | Date Time | The last modified date of an entity or relationship in the path. |

 | path_distance | Path Distance | Number | Distance of the entity to the ancestor.
-Direct relationships have 1 as the distance. |
+Direct relationships have 1 as the distance.
+A value of 2 means that there is another HCO between the entity and the parent HCO. |

 | path_info | Path Info | Text | Full path from entity to ancestor using names.
 The names are separated by the pipe (|) character. |

 | path_info_vid | Path Info with Network ID | Text | Full path from entity to the ancestor using Network IDs.
-The Network IDs are separated by the pipe (|) character. |
+The Network IDs are separated by the pipe (|) character.
+The Network ID of the entity displays first and then the parent HCO Network ID. |

 | path_status | Path Status | Reference | Status of the path.
 The value is always Active.
 Paths that are inactive do not display in the reporting table. |